Onze Dag Begint ! Thats Dutch You Know !

 We were not disappointed.
 The base was nice and crunchy, biscuit like.
 The filling was incredible, deep, lots of apple, juicy sultanas and cinnamon.
 The top was nice and soft a bit spongy and topped off with lots of freshly whipped cream.
 It definitely earns its title as “Best apple cake in Amsterdam”.
 Highly recommended and just short of €15 with the drinks.

-Deciding to avoid the red light district and surrounding areas, we opted for the streets behind the palace and around the Jewish Quarter.
+Deciding to avoid the red light district and surrounding areas, we opted for the streets behind the palace and around the Jewish Quarter (The Jodenbuurt).
 A beautiful area of the city.
 Full of interesting little shops, cafes and lots to see.
 You will find this between Nieuwmarkt and Plantage.
 Here you will find the The National Holocaust Memorial, The National Holocaust Museum and the Jewish Historical Museum.

 We loved our day in Amsterdam and will visit again one day for sure.
 I’d like to stay over and spend a few more days exploring to see and experience it by night.
 We’d like to explore more of The Netherlands and I am sure one day we will.